h0ssimo/h0ssimo.github.io/_drafts/articles/tips-and-tricks-an-artist-friendly-approach-to-sculpt-groom-hair.md

 ---
 layout: post
-title: 'Tips and Tricks: An Artist-Friendly Approach To Sculpt/Groom Hair'
+title: 'Tips and Tricks: The Right Way To Think About Doing Hair As An Artist'
 excerpt: In this quick article, I'm gonna cover the concepts of creating hair.
 Whether it be sculpture, grooming or real-time hair cards.
 date: 2019-02-17 00:00:00 +0330